Automated Trading

 Automated trading systems allow trades to be executed swiftly and precisely using a computer algorithm.
 Once an individual determines the criteria for entering and exiting trades, these will be punched into a computer so that they can be performed automatically without the need for human assistance.

-This guide will explain in detail what these trading systems are and how they work, outline the different types of systems that traders can use, and discuss the advantages and disadvantages of automated trading.
+This guide for beginners will explain what these trading systems are and how they work, outline the different types of systems that traders can use, and discuss the advantages and disadvantages of automated trading.

 Quick Introduction